-Spice up your mornings with this delicious and easy kimchi frittata.
-Made from a few simple, healthy ingredients this frittata is such a tasty way to start the day.
-Loaded with gut healthy probiotics, veggies, and egg, this breakfast is guaranteed to keep you full and satisfied.
+Spice up your mornings with this delicious and easy kimchi frittata recipe.
+Made from simple, healthy ingredients this easy frittata recipe is a tasty way to start the day.
+Loaded with gut healthy probiotics, veggies, and egg, this breakfast frittata is guaranteed to keep you full and satisfied.
 What’s great, is that this entire dish takes 30 minutes from start to finish.

-- 1 tablespoon sesame oil, I used toasted but light will work well too
+- 1 tablespoon sesame oil, toasted or light will work

 - 1 cup kimchi, Nasoya brand